 And maybe he feels like he can't trust me to follow through with things I say I will do or want to do.
 Maybe he thinks I am a flake.
 Maybe he thinks I have forgotten the patterns.

 But I haven't.
 And I know he hasn't.
 And I know that none of our friends have forgotten.
 Because life is a ride, and we can change it.
-Because nothing in the universe matters a jot, and because of that, everything matters.
+Because nothing in the universe matters, and because of that, everything matters.
 We need to take our blinders off.
 Because life is a ride, and we can change it with one choice, right now, between fear and love.
 Bill Hicks fucking knew it, but he's dead.